 Students who have financial needs and cannot purchase their lunch should apply for a "free or reduced" lunch.
-The details of the "free and reduced" lunch program are available when the student enrolls and at the beginning of the school year.
+The details of the "free and reduced" lunch program is available when the student enrolls and at the beginning of the school year.
 The student may pay in advance, a week at a time.
-Payments are made to HHMS, with students name & pin# at the bottom of the check.
-There are two black boxes for payments located in the commons.